nrzull/mtasa-chat2/README.md

 - Adaptiveness (you don't need to put-on glasses for your 1920x1080 screen to see what others write)
 - Copy/paste from/to input (no more console -> say someLongMessageOrUrl)
 - Customizable (now you can unify a chat for all of your players)
+- Extendable (for example you can make url links in chat clickable or add markdown support)

 ## Cons